Articles

 The problem of wrinkling in membrane structures has been a field of research since the publication of the tension field theory for plane structures.
 Significant progress in wrinkling analysis of arbitrarily shaped membranes has been made with the development of numerical methods.
 In the paper we present the enhancements of a standard finite element membrane formulation which allow to depict the wrinkles within the plane of the structure.
 A mathematical-numerical method is derived, which describes a valid stress state by minimizing the differences in the stress density function while observing the wrinkling conditions.
 A consistent linearization of the proposed algorithms ensures quadratic convergence behavior.

-A new technique for optimum cutting pattern generation of membrane structures, J Kim, J Lee, Engineering Structures, Volume 24, Number 6, 2002.
+A new technique for optimum cutting pattern generation of membrane structures, J Kim, J Lee, Engineering Structures, Vol 24, # 6, 2002.

 In general, the cutting pattern for membrane structures is determined by dividing the complicated curved 3-D surface into several 2-D plane strips by using the geodesic line method or flattening technique.
 In this paper, a new analytical method for determining an optimum cutting pattern considering material properties is presented.
 The optimization method proposed can diminish the deviations occurring from numerical errors as well as from material properties.